2, 4, 6, 7, 8.

 3: how old my daughter was when I earned my Master’s degree.
 I was also pregnant with my son.

-38: the number of miles I biked this past summer in Colorado.
+38: the number of miles I biked one summer in Colorado.
 In one day.

 There are numbers you don’t see here: how many hours I’ll spend researching materials to find the newest, most innovative resources for teachers and administrators so they don’t have to.
 I’ve never been one to color inside the lines, and my work at Gentryrose is no different; I don’t present something just because it’s new, and I don’t push product.